jithinsunny-developer/Todo-List/README.md

 ## Getting Started

 To get started, simply clone or download the repository to your local machine and open the `index.html` file in your web browser.
-Alternatively, you can view a live demo of the app [here](https://example.com/todo-list).

 ## Usage